 Wondering how to get kids to take medicine?
-Discover the biggest reason your child puts up a fight, despite all the tips and hacks you’ve tried.
+Discover the biggest reason your child puts up a fight, and effective tips that can help.

-While medicine has improved over the decades, many parents still find themselves struggling with getting their kids to take medicine.
+While medicine has improved over the decades, many of us still find ourselves struggling with getting kids to take medicine.

 Maybe your child still refuses to take her medicine, regardless of whether it’s flavored or not.
 She shakes her head to spill it everywhere, or spits it out even if you use a syringe to shoot it down the side of her mouth.